jonathanchancey/stacks/README.md

 Welcome to my personal waste of electricity

-I use this repo to practice GitOps concepts for services I'd rather not live without
+I use this repo to define services I'd rather not live without

 ## Clusters